nats-io/nkeys.js/README.md

 Our support policy for Nodejs versions follows
 [Nodejs release support](https://github.com/nodejs/Release).
 We will support and build nkeys.js on even-numbered Nodejs versions that are current or in LTS.

+Note that this library no longer shims `atob`, `btoa`, `TextEncoder`, nor `TextDecoder`.
+These should be available in fairly old node builds going as far back as Node 16.
+If you need to run on an older environment, use one of the older versions on npm.

 ## License